OlexisT/OlexisT/README.md

 I am will be showing a majoirty of projects in which I have completed!
 I am studying through SNHU for my Undergraduate degree in Computer Science!📚
 - I've done projects using Python (PyCharm) , C++, Adriod Studio, Java (Eclipse), and R (RStudio) 💻
-- I’m currently working with SQL in creating and manipulating databases🗄️
+- I’m currently migrating a DASH project utilizing CRUD to R using a Shiny Framework 🗄️
 - You can get ahold of me via email: olexist3@gmail.com

 <!---